Kernel Authoring Guide

 11. Complete Example: Preshuffle GEMM

-From kernels/preshuffle_gemm.py:
+From kernels/gemm/preshuffle_gemm.py:

 import flydsl.compiler as flyc